Initial assessment and stabilization of children with respiratory or circulatory compromise

 This topic will review the clinical features that rapidly identify children with respiratory failure or circulatory compromise.
 Priorities for initial stabilization are presented.

 Airway management techniques, including rapid sequence intubation (RSI), are discussed separately.
-(See "Basic airway management in children" and "Emergency endotracheal intubation in children" and "Rapid sequence intubation (RSI) in children".)
+(See "Basic airway management in children" and "Emergency endotracheal intubation in children" and "Rapid sequence intubation (RSI) outside the operating room in children: Approach".)

 More detailed discussions of assessment of circulation and the definition and treatment of shock are also discussed in detail elsewhere.
 (See "Assessment of perfusion in pediatric resuscitation" and "Pathophysiology and classification of shock in children".)

 Most children with respiratory or cardiovascular compromise can be easily recognized during a rapid initial assessment.
 Obvious examples include children with respiratory conditions such as severe asthma exacerbations, or inadequate perfusion, such as hypovolemic shock.
 (See "Assessment of perfusion in pediatric resuscitation".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: